gargmanik6080/The-Shopper-Project/README.md

 - `index.html`: The Products Page HTML file.
 - `cart.html`: The Cart Page HTML file.
-- `styles/`: Directory containing CSS styles for both pages.
+- `assets/styles/`: Directory containing CSS styles for both pages.
-- `scripts/`: Directory containing JavaScript files for both pages.
+- `assets/scripts/`: Directory containing JavaScript files for both pages.
-- `assets/` : Directory containing a JSON file containg details of products and a directory containing images of products and the icons used in the webpages.
+- `assets/` : Directory containing a JSON file containg details of products and directories containing `scripts`, `styles`, images of products and the `icons` used in the webpages.

 ## Additional Information